corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/node/deploy/running-a-node.md

 * `--network-root-truststore-password`, `-p`: Network root trust store password obtained from the network operator.
 * `--skip-schema-creation`: Skips the default database migration step.

+Node `initial-registration` now includes the creation of `identity-private-key` keystore alias.
+For more information, see [node folder structure](../../node/setup/node-structure.md).
+Previously, only `cordaclientca` and `cordaclienttls` aliases were created during `initial-registration`, while `identity-private-key` was generated on demand on the first node run.
+Hence, in Corda 4.7 the content of `nodekeystore.jks` is never altered during a regular node run (except for `devMode = true`, where the certificates directory can be filled with pre-configured keystores).
+{{< /note >}}

-`run-migration-scripts`: from version 4.6, a Corda node can no longer modify/create schema on the fly in normal run mode - schema setup or changes must be applied deliberately using this sub-command.
+`run-migration-scripts`: From version 4.6, a Corda node can no longer modify/create schema on the fly in normal run mode - schema setup or changes must be applied deliberately using this sub-command.
 It runs the database migration script for the requested schema set defined in the following parameters.
 Once it creates or modifies the schema(s), the sub-command will exit.

 Parameters:

-* `--core-schemas`: use to run the core database migration script for the node database.
+* `--core-schemas`: Used to run the core database migration script for the node database.
 Core schemas cannot be migrated while there are checkpoints.
-* `--app-schemas`: use to run the app database migration script for CorDapps.
+* `--app-schemas`: Used to run the app database migration script for CorDapps.
 To force an app schema to migrate with checkpoints present, use the `--update-app-schema-with-checkpoints` flag alongside the `run-migration-scripts` sub-command.

 `generate-node-info`: Performs the node start-up tasks necessary to generate the `node.info` file, saves it to disk, then exits.

 `generate-rpc-ssl-settings`: Generates the SSL keystore and truststore for a secure RPC connection.

 `install-shell-extensions`: Installs a `corda` alias and auto-completion for `bash` and `zsh`.
-For more information, see [Shell extensions for CLI Applications](../../../../../../../en/platform/corda/4.7/enterprise/node/operating/cli-application-shell-extensions.md).
+For more information, see [Shell extensions for CLI Applications](../operating/cli-application-shell-extensions.md).

 `validate-configuration`: Validates the actual configuration without starting the node.